alaraayan/project-3-server/README.md

 We always knew what everyone was doing and although we worked solo most of the time, we checked in with each other regularly and made sure we spent most of the day on Zoom to create a collaborative environment.
 This helped us when we had problems, we would ask for help a lot sooner.
 We would start in the morning with a mini standup and finish every day with setting up tasks for everyone.
 This project was also the first time we used Git branching and to minimise the issues that may arise we always merged together -we affectionately called these Merge Parties-.

 Another crucial aspect I believe was the planning.
-Chloe has experience working as a project manager and that helped tremendously to keep things organised with tools like Trello. his was the first GA project where I learnt how to work on different branches and resolve merge conflicts together using Git.
+Chloe has experience working as a project manager and that helped tremendously to keep things organised with tools like Trello.
+This was the first GA project where I learnt how to work on different branches and resolve merge conflicts together using Git.

 But the biggest lesson I learned during this project is to not be afraid to alter my code.
 I realised, intrinsically I tend to alter my code rather than take a step back and rethink my approach.
 The moods and editing a movie functionality really thought me how to check with myself whether I need a new angle or not and I find this incredibly valuable.</p>